 - All Businesses MUST

-Explain why they do not or cannot take steps to mitigate their impact on climate change, listing the business reasons, any mitigating circumstances or other reasons that apply
+Explain why they do not or cannot take steps to mitigate their impact on climate change and list the business reasons, any mitigating circumstance or any other reasons that apply

 - All Businesses MAY